apache/pulsar-site/docs/io-overview.md

 ## Work with connector

-You can manage Pulsar connectors (for example, create, update, start, stop, restart, reload, delete and perform other operations on connectors) via the `Connector Admin CLI` with sources and sinks subcommands.
+To manage Pulsar connectors (for example, create, update, start, stop, restart, reload, delete and perform other operations on connectors), you can use the `Connector Admin CLI` with sources and sinks subcommands.
 For the latest and complete information, see [Pulsar admin docs](pathname:///reference/#/@pulsar:version_reference@/pulsar-admin/).

 Connectors (sources and sinks) and Functions are components of instances, and they all run on Functions workers.
 When managing a source, sink or function via the `Connector Admin CLI` or `Functions Admin CLI`, an instance is started on a worker.
 For more information, see [Functions worker](functions-worker.md).